Schedule

 Registration and arrival coffee

-Get registered, grab a cup of coffee, meet your fellow conference delegates and get ready for the first conference day!
+Get registered, grab a cup of coffee, meet your fellow conference delegates and get ready for the first day!

 Plenary